L'Arlésienne (Bizet): Instrumentation

+The score of the original incidental music is notable not only for its light instrumentation (due to the budget constraints of the Théâtre du Vaudeville), but also for its unusual composition—particularly the small number of violas and brass instruments, and the introduction of two instruments new to the orchestra.

-The score of L'Arlésienne makes novel use of the saxophone, at the time of composition just being introduced after its invention.
+The score makes novel use of the saxophone, at this time just being introduced after its invention in the 1840s.
+Some have associated the instrument with the character l'Innocent.
+However, only the first of the eight appearances of his theme is scored for the saxophone; the remaining seven are played by strings.
+Furthermore, the saxophone appears prominently in the Entr'acte before Act 2, Tableau 2, which may be said to be associated with the character Vivette.

-The specific drum to use in the percussion section is an issue of some controversy.
-Both Bizet's incidental music manuscript of 1872 and the score of L'Arlésienne Suite No. 2, arranged by Guiraud in 1879, specify a "tambourin", a low-pitched tenor drum, not to be confused with the tambourine.
+The specific drum to use in the percussion section is an issue of some confusion.
+Both Bizet's incidental music manuscript of 1872 and the score of L'Arlésienne Suite No. 2, arranged by Guiraud in 1879, specify a "tambourin", a large tabor not to be confused with the tambourine.
+The tambourin provençal is a low-pitched tenor drum, the length of which is typically about twice its diameter.
+In Provence, the tambourin is usually played in conjunction with the galoubet (a small pipe), making this combination a unique Provençal pipe and tabor.
+This is the effect Bizet had in mind when he set the tune "Danso dei Chivau-Frus", used in the Farandole to evoke the sound of tambourinaires playing during a festival celebrating Saint Eligius.

 In the absence of a genuine tambourin, a tom drum or a snareless side drum is sometimes substituted.
 This was the circumstance in the premiere production, during which critic Arthur Pougin of Le Soir complained that the tambourin provençal had been replaced by an ordinary drum (tambour).
-In Provence, the tambourin is usually played in conjunction with the galoubet (a small pipe), making this combination a unique Provençal pipe and tabor.
-This is the effect Bizet was aiming for when he set the tune "Danso dei Chivau-Frus", from a collection by François Vidal, a player and historian of the tambourin.
-This tune is used in the Farandole and evokes the sound of tambourinaires playing during a festival celebrating Saint Eligius, patron saint of horses, farriers, and husbandry.
-Herbert von Karajan and Leonard Bernstein are two examples of prominent conductors who used a tambourine in one or more recordings, giving the Farandole a brighter ambiance than would have been achieved with the deeper resonance of the tambourin.
-The score of the first number of L'Arlésienne Suite No. 1, 'Prélude', specifies a "tambour", and although a tambourin could just as well be employed here also, many orchestras use a snare drum.
+Herbert von Karajan and Leonard Bernstein are two examples of conductors who mistakenly use a tambourine in recordings.
+The score of the first number of L'Arlésienne Suite No. 1, 'Prélude', specifies merely a "tambour", and although a tambourin de Provence could just as well be employed here also, many orchestras use a snare drum (caisse claire).